Overview

 Lockout/Tagout (LO/TO) for Machines & Equipment

-Training is required of all employees who operate, service, or repair equipment/machines that are associated with hazardous energy which must be controlled with LO/TO procedures/devices during maintenance, service, or repair.
+Required of all employees who operate, service, or repair equipment/machines that are associated with hazardous energy which must be controlled with LO/TO procedures/devices during maintenance, service, or repair.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.